Home

 • GETTING IN TOUCH

-It can stop difficult memories causing so much distress by helping the brain to reprocess them properly, working with memory to heal the legacy of past pain.
-EMDR therapy is best known for treating PTSD but can help with a range of mental health conditions in people of all ages including depression, anxiety and low self esteem.
-EMDR can also effectively reduce performance anxiety in highly functioning individuals, for example to improve athletic performance after injury or overcome anxiety related to public speaking at work.
+By helping the brain to reprocess difficult memories, EMDR therapy mitigates distress and allows individuals to heal from the legacy of past pain.
+While it is best known for its effectiveness in treating PTSD, it also addresses a variety of mental health conditions in people of all ages, including depression, anxiety, and low self-esteem.
+Furthermore, EMDR can significantly reduce performance anxiety, enabling individuals to enhance their athletic performance post-injury or overcome anxiety related to public speaking in professional settings.

-It does this by asking the person to recall the traumatic event while they also move their eyes from side-to-side, hear a sound in each ear alternately, or feel a tap on each hand alternately.
-These side-to-side sensations seem to effectively stimulate the “stuck” processing system in the brain so that it can reprocess the information more like an ordinary memory, reducing its intensity.
-This allows the person to distance themselves from it and begin to remember the event in a more helpful and manageable way.
+This process involves the individual recalling the traumatic event while simultaneously engaging in bilateral stimulation—either moving their eyes from side to side, hearing alternating sounds in each ear, or feeling taps on each hand.
+These side-to-side sensations effectively stimulate the brain's processing system, allowing it to reprocess the information like an ordinary memory and reduce its intensity.
+This method helps individuals distance themselves from the trauma, enabling them to remember the event in a more manageable and helpful way.

-Internationally recognised, EMDR therapy is endorsed by the National Institute for Health and Care Excellence; the World Health Organisation; The International Society for Traumatic Stress Studies; the NHS (in the UK); and many other bodies.
+Internationally recognised, EMDR therapy is endorsed by the National Institute for Health and Care Excellence, the World Health Organization, the International Society for Traumatic Stress Studies, the NHS (in the UK), and many other respected organizations.

 Learn More